dzvilius/csv-d3-table/README.md

-# Visualise CSV with D3.js and DC.js
+# CSV data with D3 and DC

 Load CSV file and visualise data using D3.js and DC.js libraries.